MuhammedNiyad/Todo-with-go/README.md

 For production, use environment variables for configuration and a migration tool like golang-migrate.
 Update connection strings in main.go and store_test.go if not using environment variables.

+I like the Go language so I'm gonna become the best Go-lang developer ever.